 What are the differences between a softball bat and a baseball bat?
 Why shouldn’t you use a softball bat to play baseball, or a baseball bat to play softball?

-The most obvious difference between youth bats, softball bats, and baseball bats is length.
+The most obvious difference between youth bats, softball bats, and baseball bats is the bat's length.
 The same make and model bat as used for adult baseball, adult slow-pitch softball, and youth baseball/softball will vary in length (baseball - 33", softball - 34", youth - 30”).
 The next significant difference is the bat weight.

 The primary reason for the range of available weights is that the speed with which a player can swing a bat is somewhat related to weight.
 However, not all bats that weigh the same swing the same.
 This has to do with something called the moment-of-inertia, which is the physics of a bat swing, taking into account the center-of-mass and the rotation of the bat which together strongly determine the bat swing speed.